jeremyButtler/alnSeq/README.md

   - This option slows down the alignment slightly.
 The only reason to use this option would be if the input case of a sequence matters.
+- -DTWOBITMSW
+  - Compiles the more memory efficient smith waterman with two bit arrays.
+This will have little effect on memory, but will slow it down.
 - These options force alnSeq to prefer only one direction and disables all other options.
 This does speed up alnSeq slightly.